Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/6-blockchain-clients/02-network-theory.md

 ### 6.2.9 Participation Rate

 In Proof of Stake consensus, at least two-thirds of the validators must be online and actively participating for the chain to finalize blocks.
 Network stalls can occur for various reasons, such as network partitions or a significant number of other validators offline, or not participating effectively around the same time.

+#### 6.2.10 Epochs

+An epoch in PoS is a fixed period during which slots occur.
+It is a larger time frame that helps to organize the work of validators who propose and attest to blocks.
+An epoch is comprised of 32 slots, which means an epoch lasts for about 6.4 minutes, given that each slot is about 12 seconds.

+Epochs provide several key functions:

+- **Validator Shuffling**: At the start of each epoch, a random selection process determines which validators are active and assigns them to slots.
+This is done to ensure that the system remains decentralized and that no single validator can predict far in advance when they will be selected.
+- **Rewards and Penalties**: At the end of each epoch, rewards and penalties are calculated for validators.
+Validators that correctly proposed and attested to blocks receive rewards, while those who behaved maliciously or were offline are penalized.
+- **Finality**: An epoch also plays a role in achieving finality.
+In simple terms, finality refers to the point at which a block cannot be changed or removed from the blockchain.
+The finality is achieved every epoch.

+#### 6.2.11 Slots

+A slot in PoS, is a time period within an epoch that lasts for about 12 seconds.
+During a slot, a randomly chosen validator has the right to propose a new block to the blockchain.

+The role of a slot includes:

+- **Block Proposal**: Each slot represents an opportunity for a validator to propose a new block.
+If the selected validator is online and behaves correctly, they will propose a block, which other validators will then attest to.
+- **Attestations**: During each slot, validators who are not chosen to propose a block are expected to attest to the validity of the proposed block.
+These attestations are important for determining consensus and helping the network agree on the state of the blockchain.
+- **Missed Slots**: If a chosen validator is offline or fails to propose a block during their slot, the slot is skipped, and no new block is added to the chain for that slot.

+A **justified** slot is a block that has been voted on and is a candidate for finalization.
+Essentially, justifying a block is the step before finalizing it.
+A block is justified when it receives 2/3 of the voting weight from the active validators.
+Justified blocks can still be overwritten if a conflicting block receives more votes.
+However, once a justified block is **finalized**, meaning the network has reached consensus of the proposed block, it cannot be changed.